 UK-based Pretty Little Thing is a women’s apparel brand known for offering each season’s must-have trends at an affordable price.
-With 13 million followers on Instagram, their substantial social media presence and collaborations with major public figures is the brand’s way of reaching millions of women and responding to their fashion wants.
-Since its creation in 2012, Pretty Little Thing has become a dominant player in the fashion industry.
+With 13 million followers on Instagram, their social media presence and collaborations with public figures is the brand’s way of reaching millions of women and responding to their fashion wants.
+Since its creation in 2021, Pretty Little Thing has become a dominant player in the fashion industry.

 Keeping Pretty Little Thing’s identity and segmentation in mind, we’ve perused the brand’s e-commerce platform and reviewed the product assortment.
 Upon comparing this information with our data, we have suggestions on how Pretty Little Thing’s product assortment for Autumn 2021 can be refined with the help of trend forecasting.